Features

 Automatic Graph Layout

 yFiles features efficient and highly customizable algorithms for automatic layouts.
 The different layout styles are responsible for determining the locations of all diagram elements based on different optimization criteria.
 A variety of layout styles are included: Hierarchic, organic (force-directed), tree, orthogonal, circular, radial and series-parallel.
-Diagram element labels can often be placed directly by the selected layout algorithm or by a specific labeling algorithm that's independent of the layout algorithm.
+Diagram element labels can often be placed directly through the selected layout algorithm or a specific labeling algorithm that's independent of the layout algorithm.
 All layout algorithms can be applied to a diagram in an animated fashion.
-Almost all aspects of each layout algorithm can be changed to fit to a specific domain and use case.
+Almost all aspects of each layout algorithm can be customized to fit a specific domain and use case.

 Hierarchic Layout